K4TEL/atrium-ufal/CLIP/README.md

 of the [config.txt](config.txt) ⚙ file.
 Importantly, `avg` - average configuration of all texts can be used.

 > [!IMPORTANT]
-> CLIP models accept not only images but also text inputs, in our case its [descriptions.tsv](category_description_total.tsv) 📎 file
+> CLIP models accept not only images but also text inputs, in our case its [descriptions.tsv](category_descriptions%2FTOTAL_page_categories.csv) 📎 file
-> which summarizes the category 🪧 descriptions in the [category_samples](category_samples) 📁 folder.
+> which summarizes the category 🪧 descriptions in the [category_descriptions](category_descriptions) 📁 folder.
 Optionally you can run the modesl
 > with only a single table of category 🪧 descriptions (via `categories_file` variable), or use `--avg` flag to average all of the
 > category 🪧 descriptions in the `description_folder` starting with the `categories_prefix` value.